kiwixz/spectrum/README.md

 ## Description

-This is a simple audio spectrum visualizer written in C. It's only tested on Linux (more precisely Arch Linux).
+This is a simple audio spectrum visualizer written in C using GStreamer.
+It's only tested on Linux (more precisely Arch Linux).

 ![Loading screenshot...](https://github.com/kiwixz/spectrum/blob/master/screenshot.png "Screenshot playing an audio file")